SriNavya-1910/Aganitha-paper-fetcher/README.md

 | Company Affiliation(s)   | Names of pharma/biotech companies from affiliation  |

-Heuristics for Non-Academic Authors
+Methods for Recognizing Company Authors
 -Affiliations not containing
 keywords like:
 university, institute, college, school, department are assumed to be company or industry-affiliated.

 Developer Info
 Name: Srinavya
 Batch: 2024
 Role: Full Stack Developer Intern (Fresher)